interledger/rfcs/0028-web-monetization/0028-web-monetization.md

 - Should be extremely simple for webmasters to use in their site.
 - Backend infrastructure should be optional; should be usable on a static site.
 - Should not require any interaction with the user.
-- Should give user's agent a choice about how much to spend, and which sites to support.
+- Should give user's browser a choice about how much to spend, and which sites to support.
 - Should give advanced webmasters a way to associate payments with their users, in order to unlock premium experiences.
 - Should pay continuously as the user consumes content.
 - Should be compatible with existing application and transport protocols on Interledger.